sambo4873/jss7-attack-simulator/README.md

 How to run the simulator:

 * Make sure you have SCTP support installed on Linux.
+  On Fedora: lksctp-tools and kernel-modules-extra
+  Ubuntu: libsctp1 and lksctp-tools.
 * Download latest build artifact from the projects [Jenkins CI Server](https://jensen.ninja/jenkins/job/jss7-attack-simulator/).
 * Unzip the file.
 * The simulator is launched with the script: